LedgerHQ/ledger-javacard-eligibility/README.md

 If you have access to proprietary APIs, you can easily enable additional tests by providing an implementation of the ProprietaryAPI class

-For any question or commercial licensing, reach us at hello@ledger.fr
+For any question or commercial licensing, reach us at hello@ledger.fr For technical question, open an issue on the repo.

 Sample report on a Yubikey Neo
 -------------------------------